Indonesian mass killings of 1965–66: 30 September

 On the evening of 30 September 1965, a group of militants, known as the 30 September Movement, captured and executed six of Indonesia's top military generals.
 The movement proclaimed itself as Sukarno's protectors, issuing a pre-emptive strike to prevent a possible coup by the "anti-Sukarno", pro-Western Council of Generals.

 Following the execution, the movement's forces occupied Merdeka Square in Jakarta and the presidential palace.
 Shortly afterwards, however, President Sukarno refused to commit to the movement, for it had captured and assassinated many of his top generals.
 As the night continued, its poor leadership began to show, starting with a series of incoherent radio messages.
 The movement mainly aimed to occupy the main telecommunications building; however, it ignored the east side of the square, which was the location of Kostrad, the armed forces strategic reserve.
 At the time, Major General Suharto was in control of the reserve, and upon hearing the news of the takeover, he quickly capitalised on the movement's weaknesses, regaining control of the square without resistance.
 Following the surrender, the movement's troops did not take further action.
 At the same time, the Indonesian military slowly gained influence as Sukarno's waned, and within days, the government was under the control of Suharto.
 He immediately deployed troops and dispersed the movement while trumpeting the movement's actions as a "danger" to the nation.

-A military propaganda campaign to link the coup attempt with the PKI, masterminded by Suharto and the military, began to sweep the country on 5 October. (the Armed Forces Day and the day of the six generals' state funeral).
+A military propaganda campaign to link the coup attempt with the PKI, masterminded by Suharto and the military, began to sweep the country on 5 October (the Armed Forces Day and the day of the six generals' state funeral).
 Graphic images and descriptions of the murdered, tortured, and even castrated generals began to circulate the country.
 The campaign was successful despite falsified information, convincing both Indonesian and international audiences that the murders were a PKI attempt to undermine the government under President Sukarno.
 Though the PKI denied involvement, pent-up tension and hatred that had built up over the years were released.

 Even though the 30 September Movement killed 12 people, Suharto ultimately presented it as a nationwide conspiracy to commit mass murder.
 Millions of people associated with the PKI, even illiterate peasants from remote villages, were presented as murderers and accomplices of the movement.
 Already in early 1966, two Indonesian specialists at Cornell University, Benedict Anderson and Ruth McVey, observed in their Cornell Paper that Suharto's Army began the anti-communist campaign well after the 30 September Movement had collapsed.
 Between the moment that the movement ended and the moment that the Army's mass arrests began, three weeks had elapsed in which no violence or trace of civil war occurred, even according to the Army itself.
-Sukarno constantly protested the purge, stating that the Army was "burning down a house to kill a rat", but he was powerless as Suharto commanded a firm hold on the military.
+Sukarno constantly protested the purge, stating that the Army was "burning down a house to kill a rat", but he was powerless as Suharto commanded a firm hold on the armed forces.